Email: patrick@ifroggy.com

 Writing

 managing-online-forums-smallI wrote the book “Managing Online Forums,” published by the American Management Association.
 It’s a practical guide to managing online communities and social spaces.
-I’m honored to say that the book has been praised by many people I respect, including Ryan Leslie, Chris Brogan, Zack Urlocker, Lee LeFever, Jason Falls, Jay Baer and more.
+I’m honored to say that the book has been praised by many people I respect, including Ryan Leslie, Chris Brogan, Zack Urlocker, Lee LeFever, Jason Falls and Jay Baer.

-Besides writing content for the iFroggy Network, including lead writer and editor responsibilities at ManagingCommunities.com and Bad Boy Blog, my writing has also appeared on ProBlogger, SitePoint, Social Media Explorer and SmartBlog On Social Media.
-I maintain a personal blog at patrickokeefe.com.
+Besides writing content for the iFroggy Network, including lead writer and editor responsibilities at ManagingCommunities.com, my writing has also appeared on ProBlogger, SitePoint, Social Media Explorer and SmartBlog On Social Media.

-I wrote the foreword for “Building Online Communities with phpBB 2″ (Packt Publishing), the first book ever published about phpBB and served as a technical reviewer for the book and its short form version, “phpBB: A User Guide.”
-I worked as an expert reviewer for “Online Marketing Inside Out” (SitePoint) and a reviewer for “The PHP Anthology: Volume I: Foundations” and “Volume II: Applications” (SitePoint) and “Blog Marketing” (McGraw-Hill).
+I wrote the foreword for “Building Online Communities with phpBB 2” (Packt Publishing), the first book ever published about phpBB and served as a technical reviewer for the book and its short form version, “phpBB: A User Guide.”
+I worked as an expert reviewer for “Online Marketing Inside Out” (SitePoint).

 Speaking